 15.1 CJI is required to establish and maintain arrangements for an internal audit function that operates in accordance with Public Sector Internal Audit Standards (PSIAS).
-The DoJ Head of Internal Audit provides internal audit services and appointments are in accordance with PSIAS.
+The DoJ must be satisfied with the competence and qualifications of

-- 15.2 CJI will provide its internal audit strategy, periodic audit plans and annual audit report, including the Head of Internal Audit's opinion on risk management, control and governance to the Department.
-CJI will ensure the DoJ's internal audit team have complete right of access to all relevant records. - 15.3 The DOJ will ensure regular, periodic self assessments of the internal audit function in line with PSIAS and will share these with CJI.
-DOJ, through the sponsor team, will also liaise with CJI on the EQA of the internal audit function which (in line with PSIAS) is required to be conducted at least once every five years by a qualified independent assessor. - 15.4 CJI will alert the Department to any less than satisfactory audit reports at the earliest opportunity on an ongoing basis.
-CJI will also alert the Department to a less that satisfactory annual opinion from the Head of Internal Audit at the earliest opportunity.
-CJI and the Department will then engage closely on actions required to address the less than satisfactory opinion in order to move CJI to a satisfactory position as soon as possible. - 15.5 The Department will take assurance from the fact that CJI has met the requirements of PSIAS and has a satisfactory annual opinion from the Head of Internal Audit as part of its overall assurance assessment.
+- the Head of Internal Audit and that the requirements for approving appointments are in accordance with PSIAS. - 15.2 In the event that the internal audit function is contracted out, CJI shall ensure that the DoJ is satisfied that the contract specification for the internal audit service meets the requirements of PSIAS. - 15.3 CJI will provide its internal audit strategy, periodic audit plans and annual audit report, including the Head of Internal Audit's opinion on risk management, control and governance to the DoJ.
+CJI will ensure the DoJ's internal audit team have complete right of access to all relevant records.
+This applies whether the internal audit function is provided in-house or is contracted out. - 15.4 The DoJ will ensure regular, periodic self-assessments of the internal audit function in line with PSIAS and will share these with the CJI.
+The DoJ will also liaise with the CJI on the External Quality Assessment (EQA) of the internal audit function which (in line with PSIAS) is required to be conducted at least once every five years by a qualified independent assessor. - 15.5 CJI will alert the DoJ to any less than satisfactory audit reports at the earliest opportunity on an ongoing basis.
+CJI will also alert the DoJ to a less than satisfactory annual opinion from the Head of Internal Audit at the earliest opportunity.
+CJI and the DoJ will then engage closely on actions required to address the less than satisfactory opinion in order to move CJI to a satisfactory position as soon as possible. - 15.6 The DoJ will take assurance from the fact that CJI has met the requirements of PSIAS and has a satisfactory annual opinion from the Head of Internal Audit as part of its overall assurance assessment.